wiktorn/sparta/content/posts/project.md

 * Kaja Dybowska, Jacek Raszewski, *Sparta in the propaganda of the Metaxas regime (1936-1941)*
 * Jerzy Axer, *Sparta Polonorum.
 Paradoxes of continuity and discontinuity*

-The first volume was edited by: Małgorzata Borowska, Maria Kalinowska, Jerzy Speina, and Katarzyna Tomaszuk.
+The first volume was edited by Małgorzata Borowska, Maria Kalinowska, Jerzy Speina, and Katarzyna Tomaszuk.

 ### Contents of Volume II